-The best secret of how to cook with stainless pans is to control the cooking temperature.
-The guide below explains how to use a stainless pan for cooking and the mistakes to avoid to prevent food from sticking.
+The best secret of cooking with stainless pans is to control the cooking temperature.
+The guide below explains how to use a stainless pan for cooking and the mistakes to avoid sticking food.

 How to Use Stainless Steel Pan for Cooking?

 Sometimes using stainless steel pan to cook might be challenging.
-However, the following is a guide on how to use stainless steel pan for cooking.
+However, the following is a guide on using stainless steel pans for cooking.

 - Use a favorable temperature.
 The material used to construct the stainless steel pan enhances the pan to distribute heat evenly.
 Using lower temperature is the most preferred.

 - Ensure you preheat your pan properly before placing any food substance in it.
 Failure to which food dishes might stick in the pan.
 Some people prefer placing some drops of water to check whether preheating has taken place correctly.
-Nonetheless, just ensure your stainless steel pan is adequately preheated, and it should remain dry.
+Nonetheless, ensure your stainless steel pan is adequately preheated and should remain dry.

 - If the brown bits form, you should not discard them from your pan since they enhance your flavor.

-While you have wondered why your food keeps sticking to stainless steel pans, the secret towards avoiding that is very easy.
+While you have wondered why your food keeps sticking on a pan, the secret towards avoiding that is very easy.

 Even though it entails practice to prevent food from sticking in your stainless pans entirely, once you master the trick, then everything flows smoothly.
 The following lead to sticking of food on the stainless steel pans

-- Too much heat.
-Too much heat leads to overheating of the stainless steel pan, thus causing the food to stick.
+- Too much heat leads to overheating the stainless steel pan, thus causing the food to stick.

-- Cooking the wrong types of dishes in the stainless steel pans.
-Foods such as fish, or eggs when cooked inappropriately, might stick.
+- Suppose you are cooking the high-protein non-veg dishes in stainless steel pans.
+Foods such as fish or eggs, when cooked inappropriately, might stick.

-- Improper cleaning, which leaves behind food particles, would lead to the sticking of food.
+- Improper cleaning leaves behind food particles that would lead to food sticking.

 - Ensure the food is dry before cooking it in the stainless steel pan.
 When food is moisturized, it leads to the cooling down of the oil, increasing the chances of sticking of food.